 Two years ago, a New Hampton School Project Week group dug into the performing arts.
 Their essential question for the project: What does it take to write, stage, and perform a play – all within one week?
 Students, several of whom did not have experience in theater, created the play “The Show Must Go On”.
 This project was a huge success, with the final performance exhibited on stage at the Winnipesaukee Playhouse.

 Joint Winter Performance

 The facilities and resources offered by the Winnipesaukee Playhouse are tremendous for New Hampton School Performing Arts.
 With a rich history in a renovated mill building, the organization houses visiting actors, professional directors, an educational department, and much more.
 This winter, New Hampton School students will audition for the show among a much larger group of high school students.
 The show will be directed by Joe Sampson, the School’s Director of Performing Arts, complimented by professional designers and technicians from the Playhouse.
 Students, likewise, will have the opportunity to perform with talented, local area high school students.

 Typically, New Hampton presents one show for the school community and one that is open to the public–but mostly to a familiar supportive audience of parents, faculty and friends.
 With this new opportunity, the winter show will follow the standard performance schedule of the Winnipesaukee Playhouse.
-This includes six performances running over the course of two weekends.
+This includes four performances running over the course of one weekend.